dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 # Technology Mentoring Workshop Checklist

 In this workshop we will discuss the kinds of problems you are likely to encounter as you begin to use DevOps, AGILE and LEAN to drive customer outcomes.
-We will also discuss some best practices gleaned from our own experience getting started, and also those of our Transformation customers.
+We will also discuss some best practices learned from our own experience getting started, and helping other customers do so.

 # Checklist - Where are you now ?
+Answer these questions for _your_ team, not for the whole organisation or for what you think might be done elsewhere.

 ### Basic Team Management